Reframing fluency

 Young children come to therapy together with a parent or guardian, while older children and adults choose whether to bring someone with them.

-In addition to individual therapy, group therapies are also organised for people who stutter, their (grand)parents, teachers, etc. These include information, tips, and skills, which we discuss together.
-The participants' own experiences and input make them extra valuable.
+In addition to individual therapy, group therapy for people who stutter, their (grand)parents, and teachers are offered.
+These include information, tips, and skills, which we discuss and practice together.
+The participants' own experiences and input are what makes these sessions so valuable.

 Young children